Welcome to CS 526 (Information Security)!

 I will be available by appointment as well.

-The exact mix of projects, homeworks, etc. is yet to be determined.
-However, expect there to be approximately four large projects with a few small assignments mixed in and two exams (a midterm and a final), with the approximate weights as follow.
-Part of your grade will include a participation component, so I do expect you to attend class.
-If you cannot make class for any reason (such as job interviews, etc.), please let me know as you will not be penalized for this.
+Expect that there to be approximately four large projects with a few small assignments mixed in and two exams (a midterm and a final), with the approximate weights as follow.
+Part of your grade will include a participation component, so I do expect you to attend class, participate on Piazza, etc. If you cannot make class for any reason (such as job interviews, etc.), please let me know as you will not be penalized for this.

 Class participation: 5%